wallarug/CircuitPython_MPU9250/README.md

 This library communicates with these sensors over I2C.
 It is written for the RaspberryPi 3+, but it should work with small adaptions on other Linux computers.

-This library uses `Adafruit_PureIO.smbus` for I2C operations, which is written completely in Python, without any C or Cython parts.
+It uses `Adafruit_PureIO.smbus` for I2C operations, which is written completely in Python, without any C or Cython parts.
-`Adafruit_PureIO.smbus` is also used for the PCA9685 PWM servo controller.

 ## Usage